Code-Institute-Submissions/TobinStonelake-ms2/README.md

         give User's the latest updates without any extra coding required across this page.
 Therfore, this aim is reached through their implementation. *Refer to above Facebook widget screenshot and the Player screenshot.
-        3. By creating a centralised hub of *Jig & Thonic's* activity, it achieves this aim well and allows User's to also easily contact the author.
+        3. By creating a centralised hub of *Jig & Thonic's* activity, it achieves this aim well and allows Users to also easily contact the author.
 Either through the contact form or their preferred social media avenue.
 [Contact Form Screenshot](assets/README_files/README_images/contactimg.png)

     1. As a First Time Visitor, I want to be able to easily contact *Jig & Thonic*